 This post may contain "affiliate links."
 This means if you click on the affiliate link and purchase the item, I'll receive a commission.
 I disclose this in accordance with the Federal Trade Commission's 16 CFR, Part 255.
 I only recommend products that passed my strict criteria.
 Read about my research methods in the Start Here page.

-What do we want from a face sunscreen?
+So what do we want from a face sunscreen?

 And we want our face sunscreen to be practical, meaning without a ghostly whitening effect.
 Nobody wants to look like a ghost unless you are going to a Halloween party.